-a.
-Responsibility for contracting the services of consultants shall rest primarily with the respective Activity Director.

-- b.
-All requests for consultants must be filed on a Request for Consultant Services Form at least two weeks in advance of the time service is to be rendered - c.
+- a.
+Responsibility for contracting the services of consultants shall rest primarily with the respective Activity Director. - b.
+All requests for consultants must be filed on a Request for Consultant Services Form at least two weeks in advance of the time service is to be rendered. - c.
 No consultant will be paid if prior approval from the appropriate sources as indicated on the appropriate form was not obtained. - d.
-The Activity Director for the respective project must file the Consultant Report been rendered

-Form with the Title III Office within seven days after the consultant services have
+The Activity Director for the respective project should file a report with the Title III Office within seven days after the consultant services have been rendered.